mesosphere/marathon/docs/docs/networking.md

         }
     }]
 ```
-This configuration will create a FQN of `acme.marathon.l4lb.thisdcos.directory` at port `:10000`, which will load balance all instances of the application.
+This configuration will create a fully qualified domain name (FQDN) of `acme.marathon.l4lb.thisdcos.directory` at port `:10000`, which will load balance all instances of the application.

 Marathon itself does nothing with this configuration.
 Marathon manages it as metadata for the application.
 A client in DC/OS could open a connection to `acme.marathon.l4lb.thisdcos.directory` at port `:10000`, which would route to `10.0.0.2:31000`, which will in turn route to the `containerPort` of `:8080`.